• Home

 I had suicidal thoughts, and I wasn’t safe to be left alone at my house.
 A psychiatric ward was the best place for me to recuperate and return to my normal frame of mind.

 While I was there, I learned a lot about myself, and how fragile my soul really is.
 I was truly awestruck by the kindness of the nurses and techs in the ward.
-And I realized how much my perception of personal freedom was shaped by everyday choices we take for granted—like choosing my own food and schedule.
+I realized how much my perception of personal freedom was shaped by everyday choices we take for granted—like choosing my own food and schedule.

 I also learned a lot about the American church.

-Most of the people in my wing of the hospital were either literal widows and orphans, or members of a similarly ignored part of society: a grandma forgotten by her family, a young man whose parents had died tragically and left him ill-equipped to deal with the challenges of life, homeless military veterans whose wartime injuries rendered them unemployable, and struggling drug addicts desperate to get clean but struggling to make it happen.
+Most of the people in my wing of the hospital were either literal widows and orphans, or members of a similarly ignored part of society: a grandma who had been forgotten by her family, a young man whose parents had died tragically and left him ill-equipped to deal with the challenges of life, homeless military veterans whose wartime injuries rendered them unemployable, and struggling drug addicts desperate to get clean but struggling to make it happen.

 Each of these people felt that nobody cared about them.
 From what I could tell, they weren’t wrong.